jmcheon/deep_learning_specialization/Course1/week2/README.md

 >    - Build a logistic regression model structured as a shallow neural network
 >    - Build the general architecture of a learning algorithm, including parameter initialization, cost function and gradient calculation, and optimization implementation (gradient descent)
 >    - Implement computationally efficient and highly vectored versions of models
+>    - Compute derivatives for logistic regression using a backpropagation mindset
+>    - Use Numpy functions and Numpy matrix/vector operations
+>    - Implement vectorization across multiple training examples
+>    - Explain the concept of broadcasting

 ### Table of contents
 1. [Logistic Regression as a Neural Network](#logistic-regression-as-a-neural-network)